CarrierOps/1P-Wiki/DocuMentor/gcp/BigQuery/bigquery.md

 # BigQuery Structure

-BigQuery is the star of the show.
-It is where all data used for reporting, dashboard, analytics, etc is stored.
+BigQuery is the star of the show!
+It is where all data that is used for reporting, dashboard, analytics, etc is stored.
 It is where all raw data ends up after being cleaned, refined, aggregated, transformed, and modeled.

-It houses silver, gold, and platinum layer data.
+BigQuery houses `silver`, `gold`, and `platinum` layer data.
 You can [check out this documentation](https://github.com/CarrierOps/1P-Wiki/blob/main/ByteSizedLearning/TinyTechTidbits/data-layer.md) for more details on the different layers of data.

 ## Active Tables In BigQuery